geometalab/osmaxx-symbology/osmaxx-symbology/QGIS/README.rst

 Because it is (to our knowledge) currently the only way to preserve layer order, the symbolization for QGIS is offered as QGIS project files.

-Because `scale-dependant rules cannot keep half-open scale ranges`_ in current QGIS versions, we provide a separate project file for each of the supported scale levels:
+Because `scale-dependent rules cannot keep half-open scale ranges`_ in current QGIS versions, we provide a separate project file for each of the supported scale levels: